 + Are the inputs of the Moku:Lab protected?

 Yes, the Moku:Lab's does have front-end protection to reduce the chances of accidental damage to the ADCs.
 Each input has a sensing circuit that protects it from over voltage events.
 If a voltage beyond ±7.5 V is present then the inputs will be disconnected within about 10 ms. Once disconnected, the Moku:Lab is protected up to voltages of 30V DC.

 + Can I set the channel offset in screen divisions while zooming?

 To zoom in and out while keeping the channel offset fixed on the screen, simply pan up or down with two fingers held together.
 This 'rapid zooming' technique works horizontally and on other instruments as well!

-+ What is the difference between "Normal" and "Precision" acqisition modes?
++ What is the difference between "Normal" and "Precision" acquisition modes?

 Moku:Lab records samples from the analog inputs at a rate of 500 MS/s.
-When looking at long time spans, this sampling rate must be reduced to show a trace on the screen.
+When looking at long time spans, the data's sample rate is reduced to display the trace on the screen.
 In "Normal" acquisition mode, the input is simply downsampled; that is, only every Mth sample is taken.
 This can cause aliasing of high frequency signals: for example, a high frequency sine wave may appear as a lower frequency sine wave when the oscilloscope timebase is zoomed out.
-In "Precision" mode, the input is decimated (lowpass filtered before downsampling).
-This reduces aliasing and increases the resolution of the trace.
+In "Precision" mode, the input is lowpass filtered (averaged) before downsampling.
+This reduces aliasing artifacts and increases the resolution of the trace.
 Note that in this mode, high frequency signals can be filtered out, so the oscilloscope trace may appear to be zero even if a high frequency signal is present at the input.